 - Download the Samsung USB Drivers for the Windows operating system that is running on your computer.

-Rooting the Samsung Galaxy A5 SM-A510K smartphone running on the Android 6.0.1 Marshmallow software updates using CF-Auto-Root by Chainfire
+How to Root Samsung Galaxy A5 SM-A510K on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy A5 SM-A510K smartphone, so all of the unique options that are available for developers to use on Android become available to access the Settings.